fnc11/FuzzyMiner/readme.md

 <h1 align="center">Fuzzy Miner</h1>
 <div align="center">
   <strong>A fuzzy miner web application by which you can generate process models as per your requirements.
 Import a <a href="http://xes-standard.org/" target="_blank">XES</a> log file and just wait for the miner to generate the process model.
-The metrics and the filters are at your disposal and can be modified as per your requirements.</strong>
+The metrics and the filters are at your disposal and can be modified as per your requirements.
+The project is based on this <a href="https://www.researchgate.net/publication/221586306_Fuzzy_Mining_-_Adaptive_Process_Simplification_Based_on_Multi-perspective_Metrics" target="_blank">paper</a>. </strong>
 </div>
 <div align="center">